 The impacts reach all the way downstream to Toyota’s assembly plant in Tecate, Mexico (Toyota Motor Manufacturing de Baja California S. de R.L. de C.V., or TMMBC).
 An aqueduct stretches over 80 miles from a diversion dam on the Colorado River in Mexicali to reservoirs that provide water to TMMBC, other businesses, farmers and homes in Tecate and along the western Baja California coast from Tijuana to Ensenada.

-“Our engagement with TNC is about collective action,” said Mark Yamauchi, manager in Environmental Sustainability at TMNA.
+“Our engagement with TNC is about collective action,” said Mark Yamauchi, former manager in Environmental Sustainability at TMNA.
 “One of Toyota’s global values is Respect for the Environment, and we are showing our respect for TMMBC’s watershed by approaching water issues through dual lenses – by working on water conservation projects at the plant, and by engaging with partners like TNC to effect positive change beyond our fence line.”

 [1] Biden-Harris Administration Advances Long-Term Planning Efforts to Protect the Colorado River System, Bureau of Reclamation, October 19, 2023